basarat/typescript-book/docs/enums.md

 * a combination of `&=` and `~` to clear a flag
 * `|` to combine flags

-Note : you can combine flags to create convenient shortcuts within the enum definition e.g. `EndangeredFlyingClawedFishEating` below.
+Note: you can combine flags to create convenient shortcuts within the enum definition e.g. `EndangeredFlyingClawedFishEating` below:

 ```ts
 enum AnimalFlags {